MylesMor/hypixelapi/docs/source/install.rst

   response = api.get_player_json('uuid')
   print(response)

+Some examples are provided on `GitHub <https://github.com/MylesMor/hypixelapi/tree/master/examples>`_.

-For detailed documentation of each function see the API documentation.
+For detailed documentation of each function see the <`API documentation <https://hypixelapi.readthedocs.io/en/latest/api.html/>`_.

+For documentation of the official API see <`here <https://github.com/HypixelDev/PublicAPI/tree/master/Documentation/methods/>`_.
+This will also provide details on the format of the response JSON, or you can print each JSON yourself (I recommend the ``pprint`` module) to see the format.